 Artist of the Year

 Art at its best challenges the accepted shape of things.
 It transforms materials, spaces and bodies in order, ultimately, to transform consciousness.
-While this year’s nominees run the gamut of artistic practice, their work is marbled through with themes of cultural equilibrium and reforming and reframing what we think of as the Australian experience.
+While this year’s nominees run the gamut of artistic practice, their work is marbled through with themes of cultural equilibrium and reforming and reframing how we experience the world.

 Return to Nominees page